azubiolo/lectures/README.md

 # itstep
-Machine learning courses given at IT Step
+## Machine learning courses given at IT Step
+This repository contains all the material corresponding to the Machine learning courses I give at IT Step academy.